ABAG is a 501 (c)3 nonprofit membership association that does not award grants and does not accept proposals seeking financial support.

 Celeste’s wide and varied background in business development, marketing, communications, management and leadership lead her to her role with Baltimore Area Grantmakers.
 She is an active volunteer and has served on the board of directors for Cleaner Greener Baltimore, Waterfront Partnership of Baltimore, Baltimore International College and the Southeast Community Development Corporation.
 Celeste has a Bachelor of Arts from Loyola University, Baltimore.

-Elisabeth manages educational programs and special projects for ABAG and supports the affinity groups related to Basic Human Needs, Health, Aging, and Financial Literacy and Asset Building.
-Elisabeth staffs ABAG's Diversity and Inclusion Committee.
+Elisabeth manages educational programs and special projects for ABAG and supports the affinity groups related to Basic Human Needs and Arts as well as ABAG's Diversity and Inclusion Committee.
+She manages the consultants who work with various other ABAG affinity groups.
 Prior to joining ABAG in 2007, she worked at the Annie E. Casey Foundation as the Leadership Development Program Assistant and was the Administrative Coordinator for a residential treatment facility for chemically dependent women and their children.
 Elisabeth is passionate about best and promising practices, community engagement, and collaboration of all types.

 With a master's degree in City and Regional Planning from Morgan State University, Elisabeth has a great interest in the relationship between people and the natural and built environment and serves on the board of Blue Water Baltimore.
 She has a BA in English and French (and a minor in Women's and Minorities' Studies) from Xavier University in Cincinnati, Ohio and polished her fluency in French at the Sorbonne in Paris, France.
 When not at work, she can be found mothering Lillian and Theo, connecting dots, hiking, sewing, and attempting to "green" her life.